AlbanCliquet/LeagueUnlocked/README.md

 ## ✨ What You Get

-**League Unlocked automatically gives you access to every skin in League of Legends - instantly, effortlessly, and safely.**
+**LeagueUnlocked automatically gives you access to every skin in League of Legends - instantly, effortlessly, and safely.**

 ### **The Experience**